TurboDevsAS/BlissBrain_TimeCrisis_Prototype_SpillExpo/README.md

 Current version: Prototype 0.0.1 Alpha for Windows

-This prototype of BlissBrain was made for SpillExpo, Norways largest gaming expo.
+This prototype of BlissBrain was made for SpillExpo 2014, Norways largest gaming expo.

 It was specifically designed to show developers how a Emotiv EEG headset can be connected to almost anything using a USB relay.
 We choose to connect the emotiv to a Playstation 1, through a light-gun used in games such as Time Crisis.